sara-ramadan/clouddevops-capstoneprojrct/README.md

 5. add credentilas aws iam user in jenkins credentials to be able to upload docker image to ecr

 **the steps:**
-click on blueocean plugin then connect you your github repo then run and it will read from your Jenkins file
+click on blueocean plugin, connect with your github repo and it will read from your Jenkinsfile

 **references**